LoopieLLC/UbuntuVM/README.md

 This will leave you with a .7z compressed file.
 You need to unzip it using a 7z tool.
 You may need to download this tool.
 There are many tools and tutorials online.

 Once you have done that you can follow this tutorial (https://blogs.oracle.com/oswald/importing-a-vdi-in-virtualbox) for importing the .vdi file into VirtualBox to create a new Ubuntu virtual machine.

+When you get to step 3 of the tutorial pick the option to use an existing hard disk and browse for the .vdi file that you unziped and then click "create"